geckoanton/Oscillera/README.md

   </a>
 </p>

-STATUS (TEMPORARILY NOT RUNNING): I am currently working on a new version of Ozzillate, the website is therefore temporarily shut down.
-The plan is for it to be up again and running somewhere in September.
+TEMPORARILY NOT RUNNING: I am currently working on a new version of Ozzillate, the website is therefore temporarily shut down.
+The plan is for it to be up again and running somewhere in September 2022.

 Ozzillate is a web based application that allows you to send and receive files to and from nearby devices through the help of sound waves.
 You only need a speaker and a microphone, which means that the software can run on most older as well as newer hardware.